kubestash/docs/docs/guides/kubedump/overview/index.md

     name: How does it work?
     parent: kubestash-kubedump
     weight: 10
-product_name: stash
+product_name: KubeStash
 menu_name: docs_{{ .version }}
 section_menu_id: guides
 ---

 # How KubeStash Backups Kubernetes Resources

 KubeStash `{{< param "info.version" >}}` supports taking backup of Kubernetes resource YAMLs.
-You can backup the YAML definition of the resources of entire cluster, a particular namespaces, or only an application etc. In this guide, we are going to show you how Kubernetes resource backup works in KubeStash.
+You can backup the YAML definition of the resources of entire cluster, a particular namespace, or only an application.
+In this guide, we are going to show you how Kubernetes resource backup works in KubeStash.

 ## How Backup Works